khall-repo/555-soil-moisture-snsr-cal/README.md

  - Millivolts to PV
  - Zero and span calibration
- - Calibration save and load, to and from config.ini
+ - Calibration save and load, to and from config.ini Changed timebase from 1 second to 0.1 second.

 Still plenty of work to do.. like supporting the remaining 8 available ADC channels and alarms.